ADA-research/Sparkle/CONTRIBUTING.md

 We will gladly accept contributions in the form of bug reports, feature requests and pull requests in the near future, when the appropriate infrastructure is in place, and the code base is ready.

-The development is done the branch `development`.
+The development is done on the `development` branch.
-To add some change to Sparkle, please create a branch from `development`, give it a descriptive name and add your code there.
+To make changes to Sparkle, please create a branch from `development`, give it a descriptive name and add your code there.
 When ready, create a pull request towards the `development` branch.

 ## CHANGELOG

 The file `CHANGELOG.md` aims to track changes between versions.
-When making changes, please add a short description in the `[unrelease]` section, under a relevant subsection (`Added`, `Changed`, `Fixed`, `Removed` or `Deprecated`).
+When making changes, please add a short description in the `[Unreleased]` section, under a relevant subsection (`Added`, `Changed`, `Fixed`, `Removed` or `Deprecated`).

 ## Tests